pjvenda/powerwall-homeassistant-control/README.md

 ### Operation modes

 To achieve this, I have developed a list of **scripts** that expand what the Tesla app provides in terms of operation modes.
-There are individual scripts that setup the Powerwall up to operate as follows:
+The scripts can operate There are individual scripts that setup the Powerwall up to operate as follows:

 #### Force grid charge